 Using insecticides could prevent this natural solution by killing off the predators as well as their prey and tainting future growth.

-Where leafminers can affect edible plants like tomatoes, spinach, other greens, and salad vegetables, this is an important consideration.
+Where leafminers can affect edible plants like spinach, basil, beet, swiss chard, tomato plants, and salad vegetables, this is an important consideration.

 Plant dill, yarrow, cosmos, fennel, etc., to attract them.